alloba/book-of-hours-notes/books/The Locksmith's Dream - Trespasses.md

 ## Description
 The Locksmith's Dream: Trespasses

-The third volume of Teresa Galmier's examination of parallels in the mystic dreams of artisans.
+The third volume of [[Teresa Galmier]]'s examination of parallels in the mystic dreams of artisans.
 ### Partial Study Description
 I'm Reading...